Sayeed97/Dynamic-Array-Implementation-in-C/README.md

 `void printArray(int *arr, int size)` - Requires the array pointer, size and prints the array on the screen.

-# How to use the library:
+# How to use the library
 * Include the library header in your main.c `#include "dArray.h"`.
 * Note: Make sure that you have the header and the source file in the same directory.
 * Run make command.